danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 }
 ```

-We could also use this coordinator as an internal tool in other tools, where the operation setup is hidden from the external interface.
+We could also use this coordinator as an internal tool in other classes, where the operations are hidden from the external interface.

 ### Serial operations

-Sometimes, concurrency is not an option, e.g. when the order of execution matters.
-For these cases, let's implement a simple serial coordinator:
+If concurrency is not an option, we could use a serial coordinator instead:

 ```swift
 class SerialOperationCoordinator: OperationCoordinator {